pop-os/repolib/TESTING.md

 ```
 apt-manage list
 ```
-Verify that all 3rd-party repositories added to `/etc/apt/sources.list.d` are printed in the command output.
+Verify that all configured repositories added to `/etc/apt/sources.list.d` are printed in the command output.

 2. Test that details for all repositories are listed

 ```
-apt-manage list -v
+apt-manage list -a
 ```

 Verify that the specific configuration for each repository listed in step 1 is